oongjoon/oongjoon.github.io/_posts/DeepLearning_ai/DeepLearningSpecialization/C3/2024-01-11-What-to-do-we-see-error.md

 ---
-title : "Train,Dev,Test의 error를 어떻게 해석해야 할까요?"
+title : "What to do given Train,Dev,Test  error?"

 excerpt: "ML Project structing "